Virginia Beach

 Underestimating summer traffic

-the Virginia Beach oceanfront in July is heavily trafficked; morning tee time logistics require a 6am departure to beat beach traffic on key roads.
+the Virginia Beach oceanfront in July is heavily trafficked; Morning tee time logistics require a 6am departure to beat beach traffic on key roads.

 • !